IEscher/DAI-2022-HTTP-Infra/docker-images/README.md

 docker-compose up -d --build
 ```

-Now, Portainer' service is accessible through a browser, by reaching [localhost:9000](http://localhost:9000)
+Now, Portainer' service is accessible through a browser, by reaching [localhost:9000](http://localhost:9000) (port defined in compose rules).

 First, it asks for a login: